PynPoint/PynPoint/docs/near.rst

 Pipeline modules are added sequentially to the pipeline and are executed either individually or all at once (see end of the example script).
 Each pipeline module requires a ``name_in`` tag which is used as identifier by the pipeline.
 All intermediate results (typically a stack of images) are stored in the database (`PynPoint_database.hdf5`) which allows the user to rerun particular processing steps without having to rerun the complete pipeline.
 The script below can now be executed as a text file from the command line, in Python interactive mode, or as a Jupyter notebook::

-   # Import the Pypeline and the modules that we will use in this example.
+   # Import the Pypeline and the modules that we will use in this example

    from pynpoint import Pypeline, NearReadingModule, AngleInterpolationModule, \
                         CropImagesModule, SubtractImagesModule, FitCenterModule, \
                         ShiftImagesModule, PSFpreparationModule, PcaPsfSubtractionModule, \
                         ContrastCurveModule, FitsWritingModule, TextWritingModule

-   # Create a Pypeline instance.
+   # Create a Pypeline instance

    pipeline = Pypeline(working_place_in='working_folder/',
                        input_place_in='input_folder/',
                        output_place_in='output_folder/')

-   # Read the raw data and separate the chop A and chop B images.
+   # Read the raw data and separate the chop A and chop B images

    module = NearReadingModule(name_in='read',
                               input_dir=None,